Now more than ever small businesses rely on conducting business online. However, that also leaves small businesses vulnerable to cyberattacks.

-As a small business owner, it is your main responsibility to prevent, if not totally eliminate, all possibilities of security breaches.
 Whether it’s sensitive financial data or customer information, you want to keep it safe at all times.
-Aside from having the right policy such as Cyber Liability insurance, it is imperative to remain cautious and take extra steps to increase cybersecurity.
-Here are some tips on how to protect against cyber attacks.
+Aside from having the right policy such as Cyber Liability insurance, it is imperative to take extra steps to increase your cybersecurity.
+Here 10 tips on how to protect against cyberattacks.

 1. Assess your security needs